Reach Every Parent / Sep 05, 2023

 Educators often have years or decades of experience, while parents dropping of their child to school for the first time really don’t know what to expect.
 Clarity about why and how of specific recommendations empowers parents to make informed decisions about how to engage and realize the value and impact of their support.
 Sometimes even a simple encouragement, saying that by attending school events you show your child you value education goes a long way.

-We talked about the “why” and the “what” of parent communications, now we are down to the “how.”
+We talked about the “why” and the “what” of Family communications, now we are down to the “how.”

 Firstly, frequency and consistency are key.
 We’ve learned that in our most engaged classrooms teachers and parents make an effort to communicate often, with both sides feeling encouraged and comfortable with initiating the exchange.
 In this environment, teachers’ recommendations are valued and applied at home, while parents, in turn, are present and contributing at school.